When it comes to drying material exiting a centrifuge, rotary dryers provide a reliable and consistent drying solution.

 To Make Transportation More Efficient

-As anyone transporting bulk solids knows, the more moisture a material contains, the less efficient shipping becomes, as one is essentially paying to transport water.
+The more moisture a material contains, the less efficient shipping it becomes, as one is essentially paying to transport water.
 Thus, if moisture is removed, shipping the same amount of material costs less.

 Drying also frequently offers a reduction in product volume, further improving the economics of shipping bulk solids by reducing the number of transport loads required.